liquinlab/elm-smile/docs/style.md

 additional UI elements like sliders, steppers (show how many steps there are to a form), etc...

-And, of course, you can create custom components yourself (simple UI elements often are considered [Atoms](/components#atoms) in the design organization of
+And, of course, you can create custom components yourself!
-<SmileText/>).